 Various clusters of inflammatory molecules can act on different parts of the body and produce an effect.
 You know that whole cause and effect statement?

 Well here are a couple of examples of that concept.

 - Inflammatory molecules (cause) act on the liver and promote dyslipidemia (cholesterol imbalances) with increased VLDL and decreased HDL (effect).

 - Inflammatory molecules (cause) also act on the muscles and liver, promoting insulin resistance (effect).

 Inflammation is a response of the immune system

-As I hinted to earlier, it is a natural response and reaction of the immune system.
+As noted earlier, inflammation is a natural response and reaction of the immune system.
 In every instance of increased inflammation, immune cells called macrophages are the first cells to respond to the body’s needs.
 Macrophage cells produce pro-inflammatory molecules and these molecules are basically just signals that tell the immune system and the body what to do.